-- 1. Electric vehicles, whereby we are developing power-system designs for clean transportation applications. - 2.
-Stationary storage for energy grid systems, telecommunications and new greenenergy solutions such as solar and wind. - 3.
-Mobile computing, consisting of our proprietary Lithium Ion SuperPolymer ® rechargeable batteries for the notebook market. - 4.
-Other specialty applications, including aerospace and defence, which require larger power solutions, including competencies in building systems for third parties.
+- 1. Stationary storage for energy grid systems, telecommunications and new greenenergy solutions such as solar and wind. - 2.
+Electric vehicles, whereby we are developing power-system designs for clean transportation applications. - 3.
+Mobile computing, consisting of our proprietary Lithium Ion SuperPolymer® rechargeable batteries. - 4.
+Other specialty applications, including aerospace and defence, which require complex power solutions, including competencies in building systems for third parties.